CHRO vs HR Director: Dubai People Leadership Compared

 Q: How do Emiratization requirements affect this decision?

 For basic compliance (meeting quotas, avoiding penalties), an HR Director can manage it.
-But if you're designing a comprehensive Emiratization strategy that includes talent development, retention programs, and cultural integration, it requires CHRO-level strategic thinking.
-The penalty structure is significant, AED 96,000 per year per missing hire - so getting this right matters.
+But if you're designing a comprehensive Emiratization strategy that includes talent development, retention programs, and cultural integration, that requires CHRO-level strategic thinking.
+The penalty structure is significant—AED 96,000 per year per missing hire—so getting this right matters.